Fruit Tree Pruning Thumb

 • Summer pruning during peak growth can also delay development, by reducing leaf cover.
 This suppresses the tree's nutrient production.

 • There are a few things on the hitlist that can be pruned any time: tackle them as soon as you see them.
-These include suckers, water shoots, or branches that are dead, diseased, or damaged (refer to the diagram in the Why Prune? section to identify them).
+These include suckers, water shoots, or branches that are dead, diseased, or damaged (refer to the diagram in the Why Prune? section above to identify them).

 An apple tree in winter, showing lots of fruiting spurs.